What Happens If Spouse Refuses to Be Served Divorce Papers

 • Papers can be left with a responsible adult (18+) at your spouse’s home or workplace.

-• A copy must also be mailed to their last known address.
+• A copy must also be mailed to your spouse’s last known address.

 3. Service by Publication

-• Publish a notice of the divorce in a local newspaper for four consecutive weeks.
+• The court may allow you to publish a divorce notice in a local newspaper for four consecutive weeks.

 Don’t Forget Proof of Service